How Companies Can Shift Employee Training Online in a Pandemic World

-Microsoft estimates the long term effects of the lockdowns will be felt over the next five years.
-Digital related work will increase exponentially with high focus on software development, cloud-based and data roles, and data analysis.
+Microsoft estimates the long-term effects of the lockdowns will be felt over the next five years.
+Digital-related work will increase exponentially with a high focus on software development, cloud-based and data roles, and data analysis.

 This upturn in digital has spotlighted the preexisting, and now ever-growing, skills gap with digital talent.

-IAB UK has conducted a survey prior to the pandemic between October and November 2019.
+IAB UK conducted a survey before the pandemic between October and November 2019.
 Data shows that 88% of IAB members are faced with challenges in finding qualified candidates with up-to-date knowledge in digital.

 Training and Development, Supply and Demand

-The disruption of work patterns have affected many areas of businesses.
+The disruption of work patterns has affected many areas of businesses.
 Among those greatly impacted is employee training and development.